 16.3 We may also share Personal Data we hold with selected third parties, including but not limited to our business partners, service providers and sub-contractors for the performance of any contract we enter into with them or a Data Subject when we have notified the Data Subjects accordingly.

-16.4 Disclosing/sharing Personal Data outside of our organisation carries further risks and we must ensure the right organisational, technical and contractual measures are in place before transferring or allowing access to Personal Data.
+16.4 Disclosing/sharing Personal Data outside of our organization carries further risks and we must ensure the right organizational, technical, and contractual measures are in place before transferring or allowing access to Personal Data.

 17. Subject Access Requests

 17.1 Under GDPR, data subjects have a number of rights to access, rectify, erase, and restrict processing of Personal Data.
 These rights include: